bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 If you would like to hide the toolbar entirely, pass ``None``.

-Below is some code that positions the toolbar below the plot.
+The code below positions the toolbar below the plot.
 Try running the code and changing the ``toolbar_location`` value.

 .. bokeh-plot:: docs/user_guide/examples/tools_position_toolbar_clash.py